AR Cassiopeiae: Properties

 The primary star system, AR Cassiopeiae, is a triple.
-AR Cassiopeiae B is located 0.800″ away from AR Cassiopeiae A. AR Cassiopeiae A itself is an Algol-type eclipsing binary with an orbital period of about 6.07 days.
+AR Cassiopeiae B is located 0.800″ away from AR Cassiopeiae A.

+In 1921, Joel Stebbins announced that observations from 1917 through 1921 had shown that the star is an eclipsing binary.
+AR Cassiopeiae A is an Algol-type eclipsing binary with an orbital period of about 6.07 days.
 Its primary is a B-type main-sequence star, and the secondary an A-type main-sequence star.
 The secondary star may be an Am star.

 Farther out are two other stars, designated components C and D. They are 76.1″, or about 1.27′, away from the central system.
 Their combined spectrum matches that of another B-type main-sequence star.
 This pair is also designated HD 221237.
 67.2″ (1.12′) away from AR Cassiopeiae is another pair of stars, F and G, both F-type stars.

 All these stars are known to be common proper motion companions.
 However, the star listed as component E in most multiple star catalogues is an unrelated background star.